-How is the Surgery Performed?
+Where Is the Surgery Performed?

 The breast tissue is lifted on the chest wall and held in place as the skin is tightened around it.
 The nipple remains attached at all time to the underlying breast tissue, although the diameter of the areola may be reduced if necessary.

 View more plastic surgery photos

-How Long is the Recovery?
+How Long Is Breast Lift Recovery?

-After surgery, Dr. Proffitt will provide a surgical bra which will remain until your first postoperative appointment in 2 to 4 days.
-At that time your bandages will be removed and you will be fitted into a support bra, which you will wear the support bra for 6 weeks.
+After surgery, Dr. Proffitt will provide a surgical bra, which will remain until your first postoperative appointment in 2 to 4 days.
+At that time, your bandages will be removed and you will be fitted into a support bra, which you will wear the support bra for 6 weeks.

-In 2 weeks you may return to most normal activities.
-However you should still avoid lifting any weight over 10 pounds and strenuous activities for another 4 weeks.
+In 2 weeks, you may return to most normal activities.
+However, you should still avoid lifting any weight over 10 pounds and strenuous activities for another 4 weeks.

-Surgical incisions may remain red looking for two to three months.
+Surgical incisions may remain red-looking for two to three months.

 What Will Be My Result?